Ai Coding Tools

 Limitations

-• It can generate incorrect or insecure code.
+• It might suggest incorrect or insecure code.

-• Not a replacement for understanding the code; you still need to review suggestions.
+• Not a substitute for understanding the code you write.

 • Search for "GitHub Copilot" and click install.